BSB50820-Diploma of Project Management

-All student will undertake pre-training review which aims to identify their training needs through questions on previous education or training, basic computing skills and interview conducted by BLC enrolment officer.
+All students will undertake a pre-training review which aims to identify their training needs through questions on previous education or training, basic computing skills, and interviews conducted by the BLC enrolment officer.

-Through pre-training review student will demonstrate that they have necessary skills to successfully complete the course
+Through the pre-training review, students will demonstrate that they have the necessary skills to successfully complete the course

-Candidate undertaking this course must possess sound Numeracy skills since it requires them to do calculations, make reports and graphs.
+Candidates undertaking this course must possess sound Numeracy skills since it requires them to do calculations and make reports and graphs.

 Students who complete this course will typically be able to perform project management job roles in Business services and other industries.

-This qualification is the start of project management career and will open career pathways across many sectors such as: Project Administrator, Project Management Facilitator, Project Leader and Program Administrator
+This qualification is the start of a project management career and will open career pathways across many sectors such as Project Administrator, Project Management Facilitator, Project Leader, and Program Administrator

 |BSBPMG530||Manage project scope|